-On December 15, 2020, we sold 7,300,000 new ordinary shares, including 5,445,000 ADSs, each representing one ordinary share, nominal value €0.03, in our initial public offering in the United States (the "U.S. Offering") at a price of \$13.50 per ADS and 1,855,000 ordinary shares in a concurrent offering of ordinary shares in certain jurisdictions outside of the United States to certain investors (the "European Offering" and, together with the U.S. Offering, the "Global Offering") at a corresponding offering price of €11.14 per ordinary share, for aggregate gross proceeds of approximately \$98.6 million.
+On December 15, 2020, we sold 7,300,000 new ordinary shares, including 5,445,000 ADSs, each representing one ordinary share, nominal value €0.03, in our initial public offering in the United States (the "U.S. Offering") at a price of \$13.50 per ADS and 1,855,000 ordinary shares in a concurrent offering of ordinary shares in certain jurisdictions outside of the United States to certain investors (the "European Offering" and, together with the U.S. Offering, the "Global Offering") at a corresponding offering price of €11.14 per ordinary share, for aggregate gross proceeds of \$98.6 million.
 On December 18, 2020, in connection with the exercise by the underwriters of their option to purchase additional shares, we sold an additional 1,095,000 ADSs at the public offering price of \$13.50 per ADS resulting in additional gross proceeds of \$14.8 million.
-We incurred aggregate underwriting discounts of approximately \$7.9 million and expenses of approximately \$5.0 million, resulting in net proceeds to us of approximately \$100.4 million.
-No payments were made directly or indirectly to any executive or supervisory board member of ours or to their associates, persons owning ten percent or more of any class of our equity securities. or to any of our affiliates.
+We incurred aggregate underwriting discounts of \$7.9 million and expenses of \$5.0 million, resulting in net proceeds to us of \$100.4 million.
+The net proceeds from the Global Offering have been used and are expected to continue to be used as described in the final prospectus filed with the U.S. Securities and Exchange Commission on December 11, 2020.
+No payments were made directly or indirectly to any executive or supervisory board member of ours or to their associates, persons owning ten percent or more of any class of our equity securities, or to any of our affiliates.
 The offering commenced on December 10, 2020 and did not terminate before all of the securities registered in the registration statement were sold.
-The effective date of the registration statement, File No. 333-250707, for our initial public offering was December 10, 2020.
 Jefferies LLC acted as global coordinator and joint book-running manager for the Global Offering, and Evercore Group, L.L.C. and UBS Securities LLC acted as joint book-running managers for the U.S. Offering.
 Gilbert Dupont acted as manager for the European Offering.